 Recreational fishing vs commercial fishing – a totally different approach

 While commercial fishers want to get their permitted catch, the so-called quota, as quickly as possible with as little effort as possible, recreational fishers prefer a different approach.
 Profit is not a motive for recreational anglers as the sale of recreationally caught fish is forbidden.
-With a bag limit the angler is given a daily maximum catch whether they reach this or not, is not the primary reason to fish from the coast or to venture out onto the Baltic Sea.
+With a daily harvest limit the angler is given a daily maximum catch and whether they reach this or not, is not the primary reason to fish from the coast or to venture out onto the Baltic Sea.
 Just the experience of fishing together with the chance of catching a fish is what drives most anglers.
-The ability to perhaps take home a fish and not just the size of the bag limit is often seen as a goal and not, as in commercial fishing, as the sole motivator for going fish.
-MSS (Maximum Sustainable Satisfaction) instead of MSY (Maximum Sustainable Yield).
+The ability to perhaps take home a fish and not just the size of the daily harvest limit is often seen as a goal and not, as in commercial fishing, as the sole motivator for going fish (1- Gundelund et al., 2022).

 Recognize the added value of recreational anglers

 Total economic impact of marine recreational fishing amounts to 10.5 billion euro, supporting almost 100 000 jobs in Europe (Hyder et al, 2017 ).
 The largest share of this expenditure is on boats, fishing tackle, travel, and overnight stays.
 Anglers are therefore an important source of income for tourism in coastal regions, especially in the off season.

 Anglers live for the enjoyment of fishing and the chance of catching a fish, not for the amount caught

 The so-called bag limit (daily harvest limit) has been in effect for recreational cod fishing in the western Baltic Sea and Öresund region since 2016.
 This means that the daily catch allowed for all recreational fishers is limited to a certain number of fish.
 In 2022 the daily harvest was limited to 1 fish per angler and fishing day.